 A top Wisconsin Republican fires the 2020 election researcher he hired

+Under pressure from former President Donald J. Trump and his allies, Robin Vos, the Republican Speaker of the State Assembly, had moved in June 2021 to hire Michael J. Gableman, a conservative former Wisconsin Supreme Court justice, to review the results of to examine the state for 2020. .

+But after weeks of open tension between Mr. Fox and Mr. Gableman — partly over the speaker’s refusal to decertify Joseph R. Biden Jr.’s victory in the state, and partly over Mr. Gableman’s approval of a primary challenger of Mr. Fox – the speaker said he would close the investigation.
+The shooting was first reported by The Associated Press.

-Gableman has become a major driver of conspiracy theories about the 2020 Wisconsin election and a leader of far-right Republicans’ efforts to undo the state’s presidential results — which legally cannot.
-His investigation found no evidence of widespread fraud in Wisconsin elections.
+Gableman has become a major driver of conspiracy theories about the 2020 Wisconsin election and a leader of far-right Republicans’ efforts to undo the state’s presidential results, which cannot legally be done.

+Mr Vos told WISN-TV in Milwaukee that he had dismissed Mr Gableman by letter and that the two had not spoken in recent weeks.

+“I really don’t think a discussion is necessary,” says Mr. Vos.
+“He did well last year, this year he got a little off the rails.”

-Until now, Mr. Fox had openly remained behind the investigation, which cost Wisconsin taxpayers $1.1 million, even as Mr. Gableman spread increasingly outlandish theories about the 2020 election.
-In March, the former prosecutor presented a report to state lawmakers that they should consider decertifying the election — a proposal that has no basis in state or federal law, but has nevertheless been passed by Mr. Trump and his most fervent supporters in the state.
+Until now, Mr. Vos has publicly supported the state-funded research, even as Mr. Gableman expanded increasingly outlandish theories about the 2020 election.
+In March, the former prosecutor presented a report to state lawmakers that they should consider postponing the election — a proposal that has no basis in state or federal law, but has nevertheless been passed by Mr. Trump and his most ardent supporters. in Wisconsin.

-While Mr. Vos resisted pressure on the decertification, Mr. Gableman continued to propagate false claims about the election.
-Last week, he backed Mr. Fox’s Trump-backed primary opponent, a far-right political neophyte named Adam Steen, who came within a few hundred votes of overthrowing Mr. Fox.

-After his narrow win on Tuesday, Mr. Vos said at his election night party that Mr. Gableman was “an embarrassment to the state.”
+At an election night party after his narrow win on Tuesday, Mr. Fox said Mr. Gableman was “an embarrassment to the state.”

 In the days that followed, Mr. Vos defended his decision to start the Gableman investigation, but indicated that he would soon end it.